 10. Visit the clinics and check out their facilities

 If you live in Alaska and are looking for a quality sleep clinic to help you with your sleeping problems, you can schedule a free 10-minute phone call by clicking the link below.
-If you want to get a feel for the kind of services we provide and check us out in person click here for a list of our facilities and locations.
+If you want to get a feel for the kind of services we provide and check us out in person, call or stop by any of our four labs throughout Alaska.